GoogleCloudPlatform/cloud-builders/golang-project/README.md

 This Container Builder build step builds canonical Go projects.

+### When to use this builder

+The `gcr.io/cloud-builders/golang-project` build step should be used when you have a "typical" Go source tree and want a single step to turn it into a container image.
+This step relies on conventions described in the "Workspace setup" section and shown in the [examples](examples).

 The process is:

 1. Test and build all the targets indicated by the step's `args` using `go